 With both headsets disconnected, only audio from the radio and the voice loggers will be heard from the speaker.
+The Service User can also enable media audio to be played through the speaker.
 If either or both headsets are unplugged, the corresponding normally green headset push button(s) will turn RED to indicate that they are disconnected.